9 Steps to Book a Cruise Like a Pro

 6. Explore other dates.

 There are weeks that fares on the same route may be cheaper, such as during fall — after the kids are in school.
 But even at other times, moving your travel dates by just a week may save you big bucks.
 One sailing may be practically sold out and commanding top fares because a big group is onboard, for instance, while the next sailing is empty and selling at a discount.
-Play around with dates to see if you can find a better deal.
+Search cruises and play around with dates to see if you can find a better deal.

 7. Learn the nuances.